CRICOS Course Code: 097497A Campus locations: Sydney and Adelaide

 Any AQF qualification at the Certificate IV level or above in any discipline area delivered and assessed in English only will be deemed as meeting both the academic and English language entry requirements.

-Participants must beable to undertake thephysical tasks required in this role including manual handling using equipment in an aged care or disability care setting.
+Participants must beable to undertake thephysical tasks required in this role including manual handling using equipment in an aged care setting.

 Requirements for the work placement